superkabuki/threefive_is_scte35/README.md

 ### [ News ]

-* I have been __trying to setup threefive on readthedocs__,it not going very well, but I am working on it.
+* I have been __trying to setup threefive on readthedocs__,it is not going very well, but I am working on it.
 * __threefive no longer uses setuptools for packaging__ and I know you don't care.
 * __I am currently not banned__ on the python site, and __my jihad against pep 668__ has resumed.
 * __Python 3.14__ is the release where all those __deprection warnings turn into errors__.
 Don't worry folk, __threefive v3.0.77__ is python3.14 __ready.__